-Dr. James Leon Gregory Callaghan was born in Middlesex County on December 4th, 1902.
-His parents were James Joseph Callighan and the former Margaret Ellen Hoolihan.
-He had an older brother named Vincent Ambrose Callaghan who was born on November 20th, 1900 and a younger sister was born on the 19th of March, 1904.
+Dr. James Leon Gregory Callaghan was born in London, Ontario on the 4th of December, 1902.
+Dr. Callaghan was the 2nd of 3 children born to James Joseph Callaghan and the former Margaret Ellen Hoolihan.
+His father was an insurance agent and his siblings were: Vincent Ambrose Callaghan who was born on the 20th of November, 1900 and his younger sister was born on the 19th of March, 1904, however she did not survive infancy.
+In 1921 the Callaghan family lived at 613 Wellington Street in London.
 Dr. Callaghan was educated at St. Peter’s Roman Catholic Separate School and High School in London, Ontario.
-He attended the University of Western Ontario in London and obtained a Bachelor of Arts degree with honors in science in 1925, then his M.D. from the U.W.O.
-Medical School in 1928.

 In a Declaration of Intention with the United States of America completed by Dr. Callaghan on the 13th of June, 1928, Dr. Callaghan recorded his address as 293 Rowena St., Detroit, Michigan.
 Dr. Callaghan interned in New York City, then he was a chief resident intern at Victoria Hospital in London, Ontario for two years.
 He was certified in Diagnostic Radiology by the Royal College of Physicians and Surgeons in Canada.

-Dr. Callaghan practiced at Kirkland Lake until May of 1946 when he moved to become a radiologist at St Joseph’s Hospital in Chatham, Ontario, specializing in diagnostic radiology.
-In 1967, he was the Chief of Radiology at the hospital.
-Dr. Callaghan was President of the Kent County Medical Society, and Chairman of the Roman Catholic Separate School Board of Chatham.
-He enjoyed photography, fishing and travelling in his spare time.
+Dr. Callaghan practiced medicine at Kirkland Lake, Ontario until May of 1946 when he moved to Chatham, specializing in diagnostic radiology at St Joseph’s Hospital.
+In 1949, Dr. Callaghan was the President of the Kent County Medical Society.
+In 1967 he was the Chief of Radiology at St. Joseph’s Hospital.
+Dr. Callaghan served as the Chairman of the Roman Catholic Separate School Board of Chatham.
+In his spare time, he enjoyed photography, fishing and travelling.